 In the Renaissance period, this lighting pattern was very popular with painters.
 However, it was used extensively by Rembrandt, which is why this lighting style is named after him.

 He lit his subjects with indirect natural light from a small, high window.
-The angle of the window meant that light shone down on his subjects from a 45 degree angle and he turned them so that half their face was in shadow, except for a small patch of light on the shadow side.
+The angle of the window meant that light shone down on his subjects from a 45 degree angle.
+He positioned them so that half their face was in shadow, except for a small patch of light on the shadow side.

 Why use Rembrandt lighting?

-As I mentioned, because Rembrandt lighting involves shadows, it’s a great lighting pattern to use in portrait photography to add drama to a photo.
+Because Rembrandt lighting creates shadows, it’s a great lighting pattern for portrait photography to add drama to a photo.
 It features a lot in low key portrait photography, because of the prevalence of shadows.

-- Rembrandt lighting is a classic way of lighting portraits and so will never appear dated.
+- Rembrandt lighting won’t appear dated as it’s a classic way of lighting portraits.
 Portraits from decades ago lit with Rembrandt lighting are as stylish now as they were then, and will still look timeless decades from now.

 So, let’s look at how to create this interesting, moody portrait lighting pattern.